ClarkHobbie/ssltest3/README.md

 When the client gets a connection it should prompt you with a string like "localhost:6789> ".
 Type in something and it should be echoed back.
 Quit by entering "quit".

-In a slightly more accessible format, here are the commands to create the truststore and serverkeystore.
+In a slightly more accessible format, here are the commands to create the truststore and keystore.

 1) Create the local CA self-signed certificate and private key